Construction of simplicial complexes with prescribed degree-size sequences

 Aside from these computational complexity questions, the boundary between easy and hard instances deserves further attention.
 We find that the instances tend to be harder when $(\bid$, $\bis)$ contain numerous uniform entries, whereas a Poisson-Poisson combination yields very little backtracking.
-The understanding of when and why their hardness differ is poor compared to what is known for constraint satisfaction problems~\cite{PhysRevLett.102.238701} or the inference of stochastic block models~\cite{PhysRevE.84.066106}.
+The understanding of when and why their hardness differs is poor compared to what is known for constraint satisfaction problems~\cite{PhysRevLett.102.238701} or the inference of stochastic block models~\cite{PhysRevE.84.066106}.
 This raises a number of open questions, for example, is there an algorithmic phase transition that separates easy and hard regions?
-Here, hard instances could mean either $t_{\text{c}} > 0$ or {\it really hard} in some other sense, e.g., takes exponential time, as seen in SAT.
+Here, hard instances could mean either $\tau > 0$ or {\it really hard} in some other sense, e.g., takes exponential time, as seen in SAT.
 Or, would there even be two different phase transitions?
-It is also known that {\it graph isomorphism} can be solved in linear time for random graphs~\cite{babaiRandomGraphIsomorphism1980,babaiCanonicalLabellingGraphs1979}, by leveraging the fact that in random graphs the degree distribution is essentially never uniform, so that high degree nodes help break symmetries.
-For simpliciality, it could be useful to investigate the dependency of algorithmic hardness on the degree sequence among equidimensional degree-size sequences.
-We believe that the solutions to these problems will require new insights in the statistical physics of computation~\cite{zdeborovaStatisticalPhysicsInference2016,mooreNatureComputation2011}, notably, to identify the ``order parameter'' that drives the formation of algorithmic barrier to hard instances~\cite{cheesemanWhereReallyHard1991}.
+It is also known that {\it graph isomorphism} can be solved in linear time for random graphs~\cite{babaiCanonicalLabellingGraphs1979,babaiRandomGraphIsomorphism1980}, by leveraging the fact that in random graphs the degree distribution is essentially never uniform, so that high-degree nodes help break symmetries.
+For simpliciality, it could be useful to investigate the dependency of algorithmic hardness on the degree sequence among equidimensional sequences.
+We believe that the solutions to these problems will require new insights in the statistical physics of computation~\cite{zdeborovaStatisticalPhysicsInference2016,mooreNatureComputation2011}, notably, to identify the ``order parameter'' that characterizes the algorithmic barrier to hard instances~\cite{cheesemanWhereReallyHard1991}.

 In closing, we have developed a constructive algorithm to allow faster realization of simplicial complexes with arbitrary degree-size sequences.
-Our algorithm paves the way for a more comprehensive analysis of higher-order phenomena in terms of local structural attributes, leading to understanding of their roles in various dynamical systems.
+Our algorithm paves the way for a more comprehensive analysis of higher-order phenomena in terms of local structural attributes, revealing their roles in various dynamical systems.